Please click Catholic Life at St Mary’s School link to find out more about the religious education curriculum.

-At St. Mary’s Catholic Primary School, we want every child to be happy and enthusiastic learners of Religious Education, and to be eager to achieve their very best in order to fulfil their God-given talents.
+At St Mary’s Catholic Primary School, we want every child to be happy and enthusiastic learners of Religious Education, and to be eager to achieve their very best in order to fulfill their God-given talents.
 We firmly believe that the recipe for success is high quality first-wave teaching in Religious Education, which is central to the life of our happy, caring school.

 Intent – What are we trying to achieve?

 Our main aim is that children leave St Mary’s RC School with a wide range of happy and rich memories in R.E. formed through interesting and exciting experiences driven through an engaging and comprehensive curriculum which is the basis of knowledge and understanding of the Catholic faith, enabling them to develop a living and personal faith in Jesus Christ and allowing them to know and love God.

 R.E is the foundation of the entire education process and permeates all areas of the curriculum and school life.